hyperledger-archives/sawtooth-core/docs/source/rest_api/error_codes.rst

    * - 10
      - Unknown Validator Error
      - An unknown error occurred with the validator while processing the request.
-This may be a bug, and if reproducable, should be reported.
+This may be a bug, and if reproducible, should be reported.
    * - 15
      - Validator Not Ready
      - The validator has no genesis block, and so cannot be queried.
 Wait for